johnsusek/praeco/README.md

 ## Configuration

+- Set up the elastalert API from the instructions on the [github repo](https://github.com/bitsensor/elastalert#docker-installation).
-- Copy `praeco.config.json.default` to `public/praeco.config.json` before running and update its contents as needed.
+- Copy `praeco.config.json.default` to `public/praeco.config.json` and update apiBaseUrl to point to your API instance.

 ## Running

-A docker container is provided if you just want to run the app.
+For just running the app, use the official docker image:

 ```
 docker run -v `pwd`/public/praeco.config.js:/var/www/html/praeco.config.js -it -p 8080:80 servercentral/praeco